CodeRestaurant2021/Space-Invaders/.github/pull_request_template.md

 - [ ] Other :

-## #3 Describe your Pull Request
+## 3. Describe your Pull Request

-*Please describe the behavior or changes of your code specifically.*
+*If necessary, please describe the details of your code specifically.*

-## Additional content
+## 4. Other

 *Any last words?*